Doonesbury by Garry Trudeau for February 15, 2015

 4. Missing large

-Mike31g about 9 years ago
+Mike31g over 9 years ago

 Never heard of a T-shirt cannon until today.
 Google found this firing a T-Shirt cannon Might be within Zipper’s skillset?